cypress-io/cypress-documentation/source/guides/getting-started/testing-your-app.md

 This will automatically **prefix** {% url `cy.visit()` visit %} and {% url `cy.request()` request %} commands with this baseUrl.

 {% note info %}
-Whenever you modify `cypress.json`, Cypress will automatically reboot itself and kill any open browsers.
+Whenever you modify your configuration file, Cypress will automatically reboot itself and kill any open browsers.
 This is normal.
 Just click on the spec file again to relaunch the browser.
 {% endnote %}

 We can now visit a relative path and omit the hostname and port.